Utah Administrative Code

-(4)(a) In order to exercise the right to exempt a child from a state required assessment under this provision and insure the protections of this provision, a parent shall:
+(4)(a) To exercise the right to exempt a child from a state required assessment under this provision and ensure the protections of this provision, a parent shall:

 (i) fill out:

-(A) the Parental Exclusion from State Assessment Form provided on Board's website; or
+(A) the Parental Exclusion from State Assessment Form provided on the Board's website; or

 (B) an LEA specific form as described in Subsection (4)(b); and